nazarja/issue-tracker/README.md

 Stack Overflow was an unbelievably source of information for this project and I think I browsed my pages on Stack Overflow than I could remember.
 No code is a direct copy.

 I payed for a month's subscription to the course's on codingforentrepreneurs.com where I learned how to use the rest framework and class based views.
 Credit to Justin for being an awesome teacher, and diving into deep parts of django.

+And a big thank you to [2BN-Chris](https://github.com/10xOXR)  and [2BN-Tim](https://github.com/TravelTimN), for testing each one of my projects and providing feedback!